vinjatovix/ts-api/README.md

 - dev: Run the application in development mode using ts-node-dev.
 - docker:local: Build the Docker image and start the application using Docker Compose.
 - docker:mongo: Set up the local mongo docker.
-- newman: Runs the postman collection against the deployed build.
-- newman:local: Once you have your local env up you can check the postman collections with this script.
 - prepare-release: Accepts major, minor, patch.
 Updates release files, commit and push the new tag.
 - restoreDB: Requires an ENV and a password for restore in local mongo docker some cloud DB
 - restoreDump: Accepts an ENV for restore a previously dumped ENV db stores in the local mongo docker.